vibhoragarwal/techvibhor/_posts/microsoft_bot.md

 There are few important things to note here:

  - this is the entry point for the bot for any deployment
  - on emulator, you actually run this program and **main** is executed.
-This means you can run in mocked mode with:
+This means you can run in mocked mode with this command:

        python3 app.py --mocked

  - for any exception, **on_error** is invoked.
-Handle your exceptions and user messages
+Handle your exceptions and user messages here.
- - you will now use Cosmos DB for user state management
+ - you will now use Cosmos DB for user state management.
- - you will now use a custom middleware which has a 'typing animation' fix
+ - you will now use a custom middleware which has a 'typing animation' fix embedded.
- - when the app is deployed on Azure, remember that Azure webapp **WOULD NOT** execute **main**; it has its own way to run this program, but its is NOT **main** that gets executed
+ - when the app is deployed on Azure, remember that Azure webapp **WOULD NOT** execute **main**; it has its own command to run this program, but its is NOT **main** that gets executed
    This means **APP = web.Application** will be created for ALL modes (emulator or real deployment), but **web.run_app** is ONLY done for emulator.
    Azure will use the "gunicorn" WSGI to run the app with command below, defined in the deployment ARM scripts